toddledev/documentation/docs/11-formulas/04-repeat-formula/index.md

 - Automatically updates when the data changes
 - Can be applied to any element or component

-# Using the repeat formula
+# Use the repeat formula

 ::: danger
 image for using repeat formula